Dirndl Sewing Workshop

 - Tips for fitting and sewing up a dirndl blouse

-- Four BONUS lessons on piping, pockets, trims, and finishing touches like undergarments and accessories
+- Three BONUS lessons on piping, pockets, and trims.
+(An additional bonus lesson on finishing touches like undergarments and accessories will be compiled soon.)

 The methods and techniques taught in class will give you a solid foundation for a variety of dirndls that can be adapted to most any creative design you dream up!